purplebugs/elastic-data-tool/README.md

 ## Use the app

+Pre-requisites

+1. Create folder at root level named [data](data) - used for locally storing JSON files that will not be committed to the repo
-Pre-requisite: JSON file is created from SQL query or otherwise and stored in [./data](./data)
+2. JSON file is created from SQL query or otherwise and stored in [./data](./data)

+Steps

 1. Edit the JSON filename to read from in [index.js](./index.js) and save the file
 2. Run `node main`